Circles Network Advocacy

-Circles Network has provided person centred, individual and collective advocacy across the UK since our inception in 1994.
-We have developed dedicated advocacy services in a number of locations across Scotland where we specialise in providing independent, professional, issue based advocacy for thousands of people, mostly those who are over the age of 16 and affected by disability, chronic long term illness, mental ill health, learning, physical and sensory difficulties, brain injury, autism and personality disorder.
-In addition we provide collective advocacy in some communities and in the wards of certain clinics and hospitals.
-Circles of Support, a form of advocacy we are perhaps best known for, is also practised throughout the whole organisation.
+Circles Network has provided person centred, individual and collective advocacy across the UK since the organisation was founded 1994.
+We deliver advocacy in a variety of different ways throughout the UK and have dedicated advocacy services in several locations across Scotland, where we specialise in providing independent, professional, issue based advocacy for thousands of people, mostly those who are affected by disability, chronic long term illness, mental ill health, learning, physical and sensory difficulties, brain injury, autism and personality disorder.
+In addition, we provide collective advocacy in some communities and on the wards of clinics and hospitals.
+Circles of Support, a form of collective advocacy, which we are well known for, are also developed throughout the whole organisation.

-Our approach is well established and well crafted.
-We aim always to promote independence, empowerment and inclusion, supporting people to gain the skills, confidence and belief to speak up for themselves wherever possible.
-Conversations that matter; that offer the thinking space needed to make change happen, are what it's all about.
+Our approach is well established, truly independent and professional.
+We always promote independence, empowerment and inclusion, supporting people to gain the skills, confidence and belief to speak up for themselves wherever possible.
+We work by creating the thinking space needed to explore possibilities, be clear about choices and advocate for change to happen where required.

 Information and knowledge are key to enabling people to make positive choices and although we would never want to direct people, we are always happy to provide information, to signpost individuals to the best service of skilled support and to research individualised content in the context of each person's needs.
 Sometimes people just need a sounding board, someone to listen carefully so that they can process their experiences and navigate the pathway through to positive solutions.

-There are a whole spectrum of situations, from the relatively straight forward to the most complex set of issues imaginable that may be discussed.
+There is a whole spectrum of situations, from the relatively straight forward to the most complex set of issues imaginable that may be discussed.
 Each person's issue is none the less important to us.
-Listening exquisitely is the most essential skill of a good advocate, listening without judgement and prejudice and responding in an authentic, calm manner;reflecting back the facts and searching out the available options towards positive solutions and human rights.
-This is the primary focus of a good advocate.
+Listening exquisitely is the most essential skill of a good advocate, listening without judgement and prejudice and responding in an authentic, calm manner, reflecting the facts back to the individual and searching out the available options towards positive solutions and human rights.
 We offer confidential, positive, realistic support that has the individual's wellbeing and fulfilment at heart.

 We operate in community settings, often from the base of a localised hub or shop front where people can phone or call in.
 In addition we have a small fleet of cars which enable advocates to travel to different parts of the locality, easing the strain of long journeys on people needing support.
 Two of our locations we have mobile advocacy vehicles that travels to hard to reach and rural areas on a regular basis, providing an alternative place to sit and talk.

-We also work directly in a medium secure forensic clinic in Glasgow and in some prisons.
+We also work directly in a medium secure forensic clinic and within the low secure wards in Glasgow.

 Volunteer with us.